hydraulic-software/conveyor/guidebook/docs/outputs.md

 * **Slick enterprise IT integration.** Historically on Windows every app has rolled its own installer and update system, but IT teams need a unified system they can easily manage.
 To get it they must engage in a slow and painful "repackaging" process.
 That's bad for everyone, and leads to desktop apps having a reputation for being painful to deploy inside large enterprises.
 Because it's managed by Windows, MSIX gives IT teams [everything they need](https://docs.microsoft.com/en-us/windows/msix/desktop/managing-your-msix-deployment-overview) to manage app rollouts, rollbacks and access control, all fully integrated with Active Directory, InTune and Azure.
 * **Support for CLI apps.** CLI apps are automatically added to the system search path, including in running terminal sessions.
 You can invoke programs from the command line the moment they're installed.

 If you'd like to learn more about MSIX, check out [the Microsoft website for it](https://docs.microsoft.com/en-us/windows/msix).
 You can script the Windows package manager using PowerShell (e.g. with [the Appx cmdlets](https://docs.microsoft.com/en-us/powershell/module/appx/?view=windowsserver2022-ps)).
+You can also just unzip the MSIX to look inside.

 For people who don't want to or can't use MSIX for some reason, Conveyor also creates a plain `.zip` version of the app.
 This version won't auto update and is especially useful for IT departments that have a custom software distribution system, who would otherwise need to repackage the MSIX.

 ### Installer EXE

 Conveyor generates a small (~500kb) installer EXE.
-You don't have to use this (you can direct your users to the `.appinstaller` file which Windows has a built in app for), but it's strongly recommended that you do.
+You don't have to use this as your users can open the `.appinstaller` or `.msix` files directly, but it's strongly recommended that you do and Conveyor is unsupported when using direct installation.

 The installer drives the installation or upgrade process using the Windows package manager/download APIs directly, yielding these benefits:

 1. Fewer clicks.
 The installer begins the process immediately and launches your app as soon as it's ready.
 This makes it more convenient for your users.
 2. Bug workarounds.
 The "App Installer" app that Microsoft ships for installing MSIX files unfortunately isn't always reliable, especially in Windows 10.
 The Conveyor installer works around bugs in Windows to ensure a reliable install.
 3. Users are familiar with installer EXEs.
 4. If the app is already installed and the user runs the installer again, it immediately launches the app.
-Users who aren't sure how to use the start menu can therefore get the right behavior without risking double installs, confusing UI etc.
+Users who accidentally always start the app from their download folder are thus protected from accidental reinstalls/double installs, etc.
+5. It can handle the case where you [change your signing identity](configs/windows.md#escape-hatch-mechanism).
+The native MSIX support for this is lacking in several aspects.

 The EXE is also included into your package files.
 You can run it to do an update check, and it will be invoked as part of your app startup sequence if you've enabled [aggressive updates](configs/update-modes.md#aggressive-updates) or the [escape hatch](configs/windows.md#escape-hatch-mechanism) feature.